 Most sites scored low for the Land Use category due to a combination of the proximity of agricultural and urban influences on the stream and narrow buffers widths along the stream edge.
-Limited riparian width and light to moderate shade contributed to lower Riparian Zone scores for many of the sites including A07 and A14.
+Limited riparian width and light to moderate shade contributed to lower Riparian Zone scores for many of the sites including A06, A08, A12, and 14-2.

 The Vermillion River and most of its tributaries have dominantly sandy substrate.
 Although the lack of coarse substrate is expected in low-gradient streams, the protocol awards no points for this condition.
-This, along with reduced number of substrate types identified and high degree of embeddedness, explains the lower Substrate score seen in Figure 26, particularly at sites A15.
+This, along with reduced number of substrate types identified and high degree of embeddedness, explains the lower Substrate score seen in Figure 26, particularly at sites A02, A09, and 14-2.

 Undercut banks, overhanging vegetation, and logs or woody debris are important refuges for fish and were the most seen, with deep pools occurring occasionally, and boulders and root wads rarely observed (more often seen at sites that have been restored).
-The extent of these cover types was also evaluated, and most sites score deither moderate or extensive for cover amount.
-A05, A14, and 14-1 scored very low for Cover due to incredibly low water levels and poor instream habitat.
-Lastly, the site which scored poorly for Channel Morphology (14-1) showed consistent velocity types (mainly slow) and had poor sinuosity, exhibiting a poorly developed channel in which the pool/riffle/run pattern was absent.
+The extent of these cover types was also evaluated, and most sites scored either moderate or extensive for cover amount.
+A09, 14-1, and 14-2 scored very low for Fish Cover due to incredibly low water levels and poor instream habitat.
+Lastly, the sites which scored poorly for Channel Morphology (14-1 and 14-2) showed consistent velocity types (mainly slow) and had poor sinuosity, exhibiting a poorly developed channel in which the pool/riffle/run pattern was absent.